Cater Allen Private Bank customers

 Protecting yourself from fraud and scams

-Although we won’t be changing your sort code or account number as a result of ring-fencing, the sort code or account number of any account you have with any of the other UK banks subject to ring-fencing may change as those banks restructure their business to comply with the ring-fencing legislation.
+Although we haven’t changed your sort code or account number as a result of ring-fencing, the sort code or account number of any account you have with any of the other UK banks subject to ring-fencing may change, or may have already changed, as those banks restructure their business to comply with the ring-fencing legislation.
 This is because each bank affected by ring-fencing is taking a different approach.

 You should be aware that this may also mean the payment details of some people or organisations you pay on a regular basis may change.
 To make the change process smoother, any Direct Debits, standing orders or bill payments will automatically be redirected for you.
 All banks and building societies will support their customers in this way.